top of page

 What is the difference between being on a reservation list versus a waiting list?

-We only accept 5-6 reservations per litter prior to the puppies being born.
-Any other families that are interested in that particular litter join our waiting list.
+We accept only 5-6 reservations per litter before the puppies are born.
+If any other families are interested in that particular litter, please join our waiting list.
 If our girls have larger litters (e.g., 7-10 puppies), families from the waiting list will be moved to the reservation list.

 How can I get my puppy if I live in another Province?

-We will not ship our puppies.
-We work very hard to ensure their confidence, adaptability, and easygoing nature and would hate to break that trust and confidence that our puppies have gained in the last 9 weeks.
-You can come to our home or we can meet you at the local airport in Toronto or Ottawa, ON.
-There is also the option of having the puppy flown to you, with one of us.
-There is a $500 fee for this service (space is limited and this will not always be available).
-We will get puppy used to our soft sided airline carrier prior to going home, this will not only make it easier for you, but it ensures as little stress as possible to puppy.
-We try to be as flexible as we can with helping you get your new family member.
-We understand that there may be situations where you are unable to pick up your puppy on the go home date.
-When possible, we are more than happy to keep your puppy for $50 per day after our go home date (4 day window) until you are available to get him/her.
+We can deliver our puppies!
+We work very hard to ensure their confidence, adaptability, and easygoing nature, and we would hate to break the trust and confidence that our puppies have gained in the last 8-9 weeks.
+You can come to our home, or we can meet you at the local airport in Toronto or Ottawa, ON, for an additional fee, subject to our availability.
+There is also the option to have the puppy flown to you with one of us.
+We act as a "Flight Nanny," and we fly with pups in-cabin to your city- they never leave our sides throughout the entire trip!
+There is *typically* a $500 fee for this service (space is limited and this will not always be available-reach out early to arrange this service *certain locations/flights are more expensive and are subject to additional fees*).
+We will acclimate your puppy to our soft-sided airline carrier before you take it home.
+This will not only make it easier for you but also minimize stress for the puppy.
+We strive to be as flexible as possible to help you get your new family member.
+We understand that there may be situations where you are unable to pick up your puppy on the go-home date.
+When possible, we are happy to keep your puppy for $40 per day after our go-home date (4-day window) until you are available to pick him/her up.

 What is your selection process?

 We match puppies based on temperament first and foremost.
-This occurs at 7 week of age, after we have completed the Volhard Aptitude Test.
-We will take your preferences into consideration (size, color, gender), but cannot guarantee we will have your exact match every time.
+This occurs at 7 weeks of age, after we have completed the Volhard Aptitude Test.
+We will consider your preferences (size, colour, gender), but we cannot guarantee an exact match every time.
 I would never want to place the most rowdy puppy in the litter with a family that wants to do therapy work, or a more reserved puppy with a family that wants a running companion.
-Personality is very important... so as much as you have preferences, we can work together to find the best match for your family.
-Normally I will give you 1-2 puppies that I think would be a good match for you.
-If for some reason I don't think one is a good match (based on temperament), I am happy to transfer your deposit onto the next available litter.
-We put as much time and consideration for the first family on our lists as we do the last family.
-Nobody "ends up" with the last puppy.
+Personality is essential, so while you have preferences, we can work together to find the best match for your family.
+We typically provide 1-2 puppies and believe they would be a good match for you.
+If, for some reason, I don't think one is a good match (based on temperament), I am happy to transfer your deposit to the next available litter.
+We put as much time and consideration into the first family on our lists as we do into the last.
+Nobody "ends up" with the "last" puppy.

 What happens if you don't have enough puppies for your reservation list?

-Unfortunately, this does happen on occasion and it's something we cannot avoid.
-We are more than happy to transfer your deposit to the next available litter, but this is also one instance I will refund your deposit if you would prefer.
+Unfortunately, this does happen on occasion, and it's something we cannot avoid.
+We are more than happy to transfer your deposit to the next available litter.

-Click here to view a copy of our contract and health warranty.
+Click here to view a copy of our contract and health warranty (scroll to the bottom of the page)

-1. If at any time throughout the puppy's life you can no longer care for the puppy, the dog is to be returned to us.
+1. If at any time during the dog's life you can no longer care for it, the dog must be returned to us.

 bottom of page